Raoul Koczalski: Composer and writer

-Koczalski's remarks about the character and interpretation of Chopin's music remain valid, although the style of interpretation of many modern pianists no longer corresponds to what the tradition of the great Chopin players of the past.
+Koczalski's remarks about the character and interpretation of Chopin's music remain valid, although the style of interpretation of many modern pianists no longer corresponds to the tradition of the great Chopin players of the past.
 Knowledge of Koczalski's planned edition of Chopin's piano works would have been very important for the performance practice of Chopin's piano works.